sharan7898/Typescript/README.md

 console.log(helloWorld);
 ```

-The above code should be pasted and saved in the main.ts file before executing the typescript compiler.
+The above code should be pasted and saved in the example.ts file before executing the typescript compiler.

 **Step 5**: Run the typescript compiler with the file name as an argument to see results.